axeluhl/sailing-analytics/wiki/projects/cloud-orchestrator.md

 The backup script on *dbserver.internal.sapsailing.com:/opt/backup.sh* does *not* backup all MongoDB databases available.
 I think that it should.
 See also *configuration/backup_full.sh* in our git repository for a new version.

+## How Kubernetes (K8s) May Help

+The landscape and architecture concepts described so far can be mapped to the K8s world in many aspects.

+### Load Balancing and Ingress

+K8s has a concept of "Ingress" which is an external access point to a service or an application.

 ## Orchestration Use Cases

 ### Create a New Event on a Dedicated Replication Cluster